Marcel Dzama: Special projects

 In 2016, Dzama created the costume and stage design for the New York City Ballet's The Most Incredible Thing, a performance based on Hans Christian Andersen's fairy tale.

 Exhibitions

 Dzama has been the subject of solo exhibitions at the Musée d'Art Contemporain de Montréal (2010) and Pinakothek der Moderne, Munich (2008).
 In 2006, he had an exhibition at the Ikon Gallery in Birmingham, England, which traveled to the Centre for Contemporary Arts in Glasgow, Scotland.

-Marcel Dzama cites Marcel Duchamp as one of his greatest inspirations and has drawn on the artist’s near-obsession with chess as a starting point for his video A Game of Chess, 2011, in which life-size Kings, Queens, Rooks and pawns duel for supremacy in a production brought to life in Guadalajara, Mexico.
+Marcel Dzama cites Marcel Duchamp as one of his greatest inspirations and drew on the artist’s near-obsession with chess as a starting point for his video A Game of Chess, 2011, in which life-size kings, queens, rooks and pawns duel for supremacy in a production brought to life in Guadalajara, Mexico.
 The film is included in the collection of the National Gallery of Canada.